barbecued/sc/README.md

 # sc
-Tool for supportconfig
+A tool to display ssome useful information from a supportconfig.

 Install by running install.sh as root or with sudo.
-Places necessary files in /usr/local/bin.
+Installer places necessary files in /usr/local/bin.

 Usage: